-In late-January, complete administrative graduation survey in Oasis to specify how you would like your name and information to appear on your diploma and in event programs.
+In late-January, complete the administrative graduation survey in OASIS to specify how you would like your name and information to appear on your diploma and in event programs.
 Additionally, be sure to respond to messages from the Communications Department

 regarding the Commencement Ceremony (attendance, tickets, etc.).

 Complete mandatory exit loan counseling conducted by Student Financial Services if you borrowed federal funds for your education.
 Instructions and further details are sent via email and are also posted in your class section of the Weekly Wire shortly